MaksimDzhangirov/backendBankExample/docs/part42-eng.md

 }
 ```

-And voila, a new user has been created, we've got the
+And voilà, a new user has been created, we've got the
 response from the server, with the information of the
 created user.

 Pretty cool, isn't it?

-So that's how we implement the Create User API in gRPC.
+So that's how we implement the `CreateUser` API in gRPC.

+## Implementing Login User API

 How about the Login User API?